nixworks/public/news/2010/07/15/README.md

 ##### President
 ### [President of Mexico Felipe Calderon replaces his Secretary of the Interior, Fernando Gomez Mont, after weeks of speculation. ](/news/2010/07/15/president-of-mexico-felipe-caldera3n-replaces-his-secretary-of-the-interior-fernando-gomez-mont-after-weeks-of-speculation.md)
-_Context: Secretary of the Interior, Fernando Gomez Mont, Felipe Calderon, President_
+_Context: President, Fernando Gomez Mont, Felipe Calderon, Secretary of the Interior_

 ##### CBS
 ### [Two major US TV networks, CBS and NBC, censor the "Kill the Ground Zero Mosque" advertisement by conservative group National Republican Trust which calls plans to erect a mosque near New York City's Ground Zero a "monstrosity". ](/news/2010/07/15/two-major-us-tv-networks-cbs-and-nbc-censor-the-kill-the-ground-zero-mosque-advertisement-by-conservative-group-national-republican-trus.md)